Most recent Texas decisions indicate your apartment complex would not be liable for your injuries if ice naturally accumulated on the grounds.

 For example, let’s say part of the walkway had the ice completely removed already.
 Instead of choosing the safe route, you walked up the icy part.

 The jury and judge could see that as your negligence.
 Or, maybe you decided to drink some alcohol and then go outside and take a walk.
 You have some responsibility in that situation as well.
 Or maybe you decided to run on the ice as a joke.

 Just remember…the court’s going to check your behavior too!

 If Your Apartment Complex is Negligent, You Can Claim Against their Insurance

 - Have a minimum of $100,000 in liability coverage, and up to $500,000 or more.

 - Pay $5,000 – $10,000 for “medical payments”

-If they were careless and negligent, you may very well have a case, but if it was just ice from natural accumulation, you probably don’t.
-If you are uncertain, talk to a personal injury lawyer that offers a free consultation and find out for sure.
+If they were careless and negligent, you may very well have a slip and fall case, but if it was just ice from natural accumulation, you probably don’t.
+If you are uncertain, talk to a Dallas personal injury law firm that offers a free consultation and find out for sure.